MoserMichael/go_pprof_analyse/readme.md

         `curl 'http://localhost:6060/debug/pprof/alloc?seconds=3&debug=1'`
     </td>
     <td>
-        subset of alloc, only those threads that produced a currently living objects are counted here.
+        This profile is a subset of alloc.
+The stack traces of allocations that produced a currently living object during the last three seconds are returned here.
     </td>
   </tr>
   <tr>